 Don't bend the rules

-It might be tempting to relax your parental rules while your child grieves the divorce, but this could lead to even more insecurity.
+It might be tempting to relax your parental rules while your child grieves the divorce, but this could lead to more insecurity.
 Children thrive on consistency, structure and routine — even if they insist on testing boundaries and limits.
-If your child shares time between two households, it's important to maintain similar rules in both homes.
+If your child shares time between two households, try to maintain similar rules in both homes.

 Counseling can help